bcosca/fatfree/readme.md

 Fat-Free's `$f3->map()` method provides a ReST interface by mapping routes to the equivalent methods of an object or a PHP class.
 If your application receives an incoming HTTP request like `GET /cart/123`, Fat-Free will automatically transfer control to the object's or class' `get()` method.
 On the other hand, a `POST /cart/123` request will be routed to the `Item` class' `post()` method.

 Note: Browsers do not implement the HTTP `PUT` and `DELETE` methods in regular HTML forms.
-These and other ReST methods (`TRACE`, `HEAD`, and `CONNECT`) are accessible only via AJAX calls to the server.
+These and other ReST methods (`HEAD`, and `CONNECT`) are accessible only via AJAX calls to the server.

 If the framework receives an HTTP method that's not implemented by a class, it generates an `HTTP 405 Method Not Allowed` error.
 F3 automatically responds with the appropriate headers to HTTP `OPTIONS` method requests.
 The framework will not map this request to a class.